-Any collaboration arrangements that we may enter into in the future may not be successful, which could adversely affect our ability to develop and commercialize our product candidates.
+Any collaboration arrangements that we may enter into, such as the BeiGene Agreement or any we enter into in the future, may not be successful, which could adversely affect our ability to develop and commercialize our product candidates.

-For our current or future product candidates, we may in the future determine to collaborate with other pharmaceutical and biotechnology companies for their development and potential commercialization.
+For our current or future product candidates, we may determine to collaborate with other pharmaceutical and biotechnology companies for their development and potential commercialization, such as our collaboration with BeiGene on DKN-01.
 We face significant competition in seeking appropriate collaborators.
-Our ability to reach a definitive agreement for collaboration will depend, among other things, upon our assessment of the collaborator's resources and expertise, the terms and conditions of the proposed collaboration and the proposed collaborator's evaluation of a number of factors.
-Our future collaboration arrangements, if any, may not be successful, and the success of them will depend heavily on the efforts and activities of our collaborators.
+Our collaboration arrangements may not be successful, and the success of them will depend heavily on the efforts and activities of our collaborators.
 Collaborators generally have significant discretion in determining the efforts and resources that they will apply to these collaboration arrangements.
 Disagreements between parties to a collaboration arrangement regarding clinical development and commercialization matters can lead to delays in the development process or commercializing the applicable product candidate and, in some cases, termination of the collaboration arrangement.
-We may not identify or complete any collaboration in a timely manner, on a cost-effective basis, or at all, and we may not realize the anticipated benefits of any such transaction, any of which could have a detrimental effect on our financial condition, results of operations and cash flows.
+We may not realize the anticipated benefits of any collaboration, any of which could have a detrimental effect on our financial condition, results of operations and cash flows.